GitauHarrison/user-comment-moderation-in-flask/README.md

 Posting Comments
 * Click on the "Articles" dropdown link and select one article

-* Post several comments on the [selected article (say article 1)](http://127.0.0.1:5000/article_1) page using dummy credentials
+* Post several comments on the [selected article (say article 1)](https://comment-moderation-app.herokuapp.com/article_1) page using dummy credentials

 Log in as Admin

-* Click on the [_Admin_](http://127.0.0.1:5000/login?next=%2Fadmin) link in the top-right navbar to access all user comments posted on the blog
+* Click on the [Admin](https://comment-moderation-app.herokuapp.com/login?next=%2Fadmin) link in the top-right navbar to access all user comments posted on the blog

-* You will need to [register](http://127.0.0.1:5000/register) first, so create a dummy admin account
+* You will need to [register](https://comment-moderation-app.herokuapp.com/register) first, so create a dummy admin account

-* [Log](http://127.0.0.1:5000/login?next=%2Fadmin) into the new admin account.
+* [Log](https://comment-moderation-app.herokuapp.com/login?next=%2Fadmin) into the new admin account.
 You should be able to see all user comments

 Allow/Delete Posts

-* Choose an article among the cards in the [Admin](http://127.0.0.1:5000/admin) page by clicking "Take Action" button
+* Choose an article among the cards in the [Admin](https://comment-moderation-app.herokuapp.com/admin) page by clicking "Take Action" button

 * Click _Delete_ link to delete a user's comment

-* Click _Allow_ to allow a user's comment to appear in the [selected article](http://127.0.0.1:5000/article_1) page
+* Click _Allow_ to allow a user's comment to appear in the _selected article_ page

-* Navigate to the [selected article (say article 1)](http://127.0.0.1:5000/article_1) page to see all "Allowed" comments
+* Navigate to the [selected article (say article 1)](https://comment-moderation-app.herokuapp.com/article_1) page to see all "Allowed" comments

 Another try

 * Select [another article (say article 2)](http://127.0.0.1:5000/article_2)

-* Post several comments on the [selected article](http://127.0.0.1:5000/article_2) page using dummy credentials
+* Post several comments on the [selected article](https://comment-moderation-app.herokuapp.com/article_2) page using dummy credentials

-* Click on the [Admin](http://127.0.0.1:5000/login?next=%2Fadmin) link to access all user comments posted on the blog
+* Click on the [Admin](https://comment-moderation-app.herokuapp.com/admin) link to access all user comments posted on the blog

 * Click _Delete_ link to delete a user's comment

-* Click _Allow_ to allow a user's comment to appear in the [_Home_](http://127.0.0.1:5000/home) page
+* Click _Allow_ to allow a user's comment to appear in the _article 2_ page

-* Navigate to the [selected article (article 2)](http://127.0.0.1:5000/article_2) page to see all "Allowed" comments
+* Navigate to the [selected article (article 2)](https://comment-moderation-app.herokuapp.com/article_2) page to see all "Allowed" comments

 Final Result

-* You can [log out](http://127.0.0.1:5000/logout) as an admin and your allowed articles should persist in the selected articles' pages
+* You can [log out](https://comment-moderation-app.herokuapp.com/logout) as an admin and your allowed comments should persist in the selected articles' pages

 ## Email Notification